EricRobertBrewer/learn-xgboost/README.md

 *Question 3:* How did the output vectors change?

+> Field 1 is no longer binary, and is present more often than before.

      Train the model with the new vectors.

 *Question 4:* What was the accuracy with the improved name comparison?

+> Accuracy: 326 / 400 = 81.5%.

 Consider these questions:
 * Remember we just compared all fields exactly.
 What could we do better when representing the data to the classifier?
 * What are some fields that you know should be compared differently?